Photo by Alyssa Stone/Northeastern University

-The comprehensive data set—still being collected—includes:
+The comprehensive data set includes:

 • Daily ecological momentary assessment (EMA) data on pain, affect, and other lifestyle factors;

-• Accelerometry data
+• Accelerometry data (wrist and both ankles)

 • Brain measures (2x/week)